 - Fee payment confirmation receipts (counselling registration + seat acceptance)

-Ques: What happens if I miss the reporting deadline after seat allotment?
+Ques: What happens if I miss the July 16, 2026 reporting deadline after Round 1 allotment?

-Ans: If you fail to report to your allotted college by the deadline specified in your allotment letter, your seat is automatically cancelled.
-The seat is released and made available in subsequent counselling rounds.
+Ans: If you fail to report to your allotted college by July 16, 2026, your seat is automatically cancelled.
+The seat acceptance fee (INR 3,000), if already paid, is forfeited as per HPTU policy.
+The vacated seat is released for Round 2 allotment.
 There is no grace period or appeal process for missed reporting deadlines.
-If you miss Round 1 reporting, your only remaining options are to compete for seats in Round 2 or the Mop-up Round — where available seats are typically fewer and less preferred.
+Your only remaining options are to compete for whatever seats are available in Round 2 (allotment July 18, 2026) or the Mop-up Round — where the college and branch choices are typically fewer and less preferred.

 Ques: How many rounds does HPCET 2026 counselling have?

-Ans: HPCET counselling typically comprises three rounds: Round 1, Round 2, and a Mop-up / Stray Vacancy Round.
-Based on the 2024 and 2025 cycles, this three-round structure is expected to continue in 2026, though HPTU may adjust the number of rounds depending on seat availability and administrative decisions.
+Ans: HPCET 2026 counselling includes Round 1 (allotment July 14, 2026), Round 2 (allotment July 18, 2026), and a Mop-up / Stray Vacancy Round expected in August 2026 if seats remain vacant after Round 2.
+Based on the 2024 and 2025 cycles, this three-round structure is expected to continue.
 The Mop-up Round is the last stage — no further allotments are made after it concludes.

 Ques: Can students from other states get admission through HPCET 2026 counselling?

 Ans: Yes, students from other states can participate using a valid JEE Main 2026 rank or HPCET 2026 rank.
-However, they can only compete for the All India / Open Quota seats (approximately 35% of total seats) since the HP State Quota (65% of seats) requires an HP domicile certificate.
-Students from other states should include a broad range of choices in their preference list, as competition for open-quota seats at popular colleges and branches can be intense.
+However, they can only compete for the All India Quota seats (15% of total seats) since the HP State Quota (80% of seats) requires an HP domicile certificate.
+Because the All India Quota pool is smaller and attracts competition from across India, students without HP domicile should fill a broad range of choices across multiple colleges to maximise their chances.

-Disclaimer: The information on this page is based on official HPCET and HPTU counselling guidelines and best available data as on June 18, 2026.
-Dates marked as "Expected" have not yet been officially confirmed by HPTU — actual dates may vary.
+Disclaimer: The information on this page is based on official HPCET and HPTU counselling guidelines and best available data as on July 14, 2026.
+Dates for the Round 3 / Mop-up Round and class commencement are expected and have not yet been officially confirmed by HPTU — actual dates may vary.
 Always verify the latest schedule, fee structure, and instructions directly on the official HPTU portal at himtu.ac.in before taking any action.
 Collegedunia is not responsible for any discrepancy between this article and official HPTU notifications.

 Comments